Gaius-Augustus/PeptImprove/README.md

 ```
 sudo apt-get install perl
 ```
-Mono can be dowloaded from <https://www.mono-project.com/download/stable/> where also a detailed description on the dowload procedure is given.
+Mono can be dowloaded from <https://www.mono-project.com/download/stable/> where also a detailed description on the dowload procedure is available.

 IdentiPy can be obtained from <https://bitbucket.org/levitsky/identipy/src/default/>.